 Just writing and publishing blog posts is only one part.
 You need eye-balls on your blog to grow.
 So, explore some keywords that your audience is searching for.

+What makes all the blog post examples successful?
+Structure.
 Before writing, create an outline of the headings.
 That way you’ll speed up the writing process and make sure you don’t miss anything.

 Plus, it also helps if you’ve a certain word count limit to reach.
 But what’s the ideal length of a blog post?
 You’ll discover this below later in the post.

-Don’t ignore the power of headlines as they’re the first to decide whether someone should read your article or skip it.
+When you're brainstorming about what should your first blog post be about, don't ignore the power of headlines as they’re the first to decide whether someone should read your article or skip it.
 Add uniqueness, curiosity, and benefit elements to excite readers so they read the whole thing.

 After the headline, your intro decides whether the visitor will stay on your blog or press backspace.
 Intro should show what’s in the post below, why they should read it, and what they will get after they’re done reading it.